THE UNIVERSITY OF MEMPHIS OPERATING PROCEDURE

 c.
 Increases or shifts in the salary level of professional/

-administrative positions (non-faculty) or the upgrade of
+administrative positions (staff) or the upgrade of

 salary levels in the Classification/Compensation plan,